CodingPhysics/Ising/README.md

 ## Metropolis Algorithm

-The program applies a Monte Carlo simulation of the [Metropolis algorithm](https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm).
+The simulation the applies the [Metropolis algorithm](https://en.wikipedia.org/wiki/Metropolis–Hastings_algorithm).
 Thereby, the system is simulated by a Markov chain of different spin configurations as a function of time t:

     S(0), S(1), ... , S(t), ...